Akunnadove/Data-Science-Web-Application/Smart Watch Price Web Application in Julia/README.md

 * Share with and get feedback from other professionals

 # Website Application User Interface
-* Tools: HTML, CSS and JavaScript
+* Tools: HTML and CSS
 #### Web Form to take inputs for prediction
 ![p1](https://github.com/Akunnadove/Data-Science-Web-Application/assets/66309302/474aa230-cbba-4875-a5e4-3c70068c80fd)